Are you looking to network with other healthcare providers in Washington, DC or Tysons Corner, Virginia?

 2. It Gives You A Source Of Informal Referrals

-Medical referrals are a great way to build a patient base, but just as important is your network of informal referrals.
+Informal referrals are a great way to build a patient base.

-Networking gives you a great source of informal referrals that can be a great foundation for helping you grow your patient base.
+Networking gives you a great source of informal referrals that can be a great foundation for helping you grow your patient base and improve your patient retention.

 Your workplace is one of the most obvious places to start to grow your network.

-By dedicating your time and effort to get to know your colleagues, they can potentially help advance your career or help if you want to transition to a new one.
+By dedicating your time and effort to get to know your colleagues, they can potentially help advance your career or help if you want to transition out of corporate healthcare.

 A mentor can help you gain maturity and experience, while your coworker with a technical skill might be willing to offer you some training.